 The subterfuge was necessary because Gallipoli was a fiasco.
 For months General Hamilton hid the poor progress and extent of the casualties from the press.
 When English journalist Ellis Ashmead-Bartlett and Australian Keith Murdoch got involved, Hamilton’s dirty secret got out.
 Murdoch carried Ashmead-Bartlett’s letter (which he re-wrote from memory after it was confiscated) to cabinet ministers in London and Hamilton was recalled in October.
 The campaign was soon called off and its most successful operation was its flawless withdrawal in December.
 By then there was half a million dead, roughly equal in number between Allied and Turkish forces.

-Loch’s published work stunned Australia when it came out in June the following year.
+Loch’s book stunned Australia when it came out in June the following year.
 While the Anzac legend had already started by 1916, Australians had no idea what happened in the Turkish campaign.
 The Straits Impregnable was critically acclaimed, among others by Melbourne reviewer Joice NanKivell who asked to meet the author.
 The book sold out in a couple of months and Champion wet his lips as he considered a second edition.
 It was here he made his major blunder.

 Champion deliberately pointed out the events of the book were real, for political reasons.
 Hughes had called for a referendum on conscription in October 1916.
 Universal military training for Australian men aged 18 to 60 had been compulsory since 1911.
 The referendum, if carried, would have extended this requirement to service overseas.
 It was narrowly defeated after a bitter campaign, as was another in 1917.
 But The Straits Impregnable was a casualty.